pepstock-org/Charba/readme.md

    * add new `align` property to `ScaleLabel` options and `CartesianScaleLabel` configuration classes.
    * add new `borderColor` and `borderWidth` properties to `GridLines` options and configuration classes.
  * add `setScaleID` method to `LineAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
+ * add `setXScaleID` and `setYScaleID` methods to `BoxAnnotation` class of Annotation plugin in order to set the scale id using `IsScaleId` implementation.
  * add `setXAxisID` and `setYAxisID` methods to `LineDataset` class in order to set the scale id using `IsScaleId` implementation.
  * add `setXAxisID` and `setYAxisID` methods to `BarDataset` class in order to set the scale id using `IsScaleId` implementation.
  * add `setXAxisID` methods to `DatasetsItemsSelectorOptions` class in order to set the scale id using `IsScaleId` implementation.